soerenkornetzki/soerenkornetzki/README.md

 - ⚡ Fun fact: ...
 -->

-If you want to write me an email and like to encrypt your message, use my [public PGP key](publickey.asc).
+If you want to write me an email and like to encrypt your message, use my [public PGP key]([publickey.asc](https://raw.githubusercontent.com/soerenkornetzki/soerenkornetzki/refs/heads/main/publickey.asc)).